HakkaTjakka/The-Netherlands-BTE121-projection-voxelized-Google-Earth-3D/README.md

 # The-Netherlands-BTE121-projection-voxelized-Google-Earth-3D
 Demo of creating mold for BTE121 of The Netherlands with MinecraftWorldEditor c/c++
 ***
 Final version will be .rar packed, only region files within border of Netherlands + 5 region files overlap.
 Upload will start today.
+When uploaded the previous (sample-utrecht - sample-utrecht9) will be deleted.
 ***
 ![clipboard_small](https://github.com/HakkaTjakka/The-Netherlands-BTE121-projection-voxelized-Google-Earth-3D/blob/main/MAP/border_plain_overlap2.png)
 ***